Risk management: Risk management plan

 standard have been selected, and why.

 Implementation

-Implementation follows all of the planned methods for mitigating the effect of the risks.
-Purchase insurance policies for the risks that it has been decided to transferred to an insurer, avoid all risks that can be avoided without sacrificing the entity's goals, reduce others, and retain the rest.
+Implementation involves executing all planned methods for mitigating the effects of risks.
+This includes purchasing insurance policies for risks that have been decided to be transferred to an insurer, avoiding all risks that can be avoided without compromising the entity's goals, reducing other risks, and retaining the remainder.

 Review and evaluation of the plan

 Initial risk management plans will never be perfect.
 Practice, experience, and actual loss results will necessitate changes in the plan and contribute information to allow possible different decisions to be made in dealing with the risks being faced.

 Risk analysis results and management plans should be updated periodically.
 There are two primary reasons for this: